Open access policies of research funding organisations

 In January 2006 the DFG’s Joint Committee adopted a set of guidelines for the publication of results from DFG-funded projects on an open-access basis.
 These guidelines stipulate that “if possible”, recipients of DFG research grants should make their results available Open Access.
 The guidelines recommend publication in suitable open-access journals or the retroactive provision of previously published papers in open-access repositories (cf. DFG form 2.00).

 This does not constitute an obligation and the DFG does not state any requirements with regard to mandatory long-term archiving in specific open access repositories.

 Funding for publication of project results can be applied for as part of the project funding, although the maximum amount available per year is limited to 750 euros.
 This funding can also be used for open access publishing.
 There is no special funding available for open access publishing.
-The fixed publication funding may be saved up over the duration of a project and, if necessary, may be increased with funding reallocated from other projects.
+The fixed publication funding may be saved up over the duration of a project a.d. if necessary, may be increased with funding reallocated from other projects.